 Handicap Doubles - All early matches a single frame, the Quarter-final, Semi-final and Final best of 3 frames.
-Semi-finals and Finals to be played at a neutral venue.
 Doubles handicap calculated by halving combined singles handicaps then rounded up to the nearest whole number.

 26a.
 REG BAYLIS SALVER - A handicapped singles knockout competition held at the start of each season between the previous seasons 16 highest ranked players who have registered for the coming season.
 New seasons handicaps are applied.
 There is a £5 entry fee and the proceeds to be given to Cancer Research.
 Participation is not compulsory.
 Qualifying players not wishing to take part will count as a bye in the first round.
 The round matches follow a pre determined seeded format (1st v 16th, 2nd v 15th etc.).All rounds best of 3 frames with the final being best of 5 frames.
-Semi-finals and final to be played at Wells club
+Early rounds played on a neutral table, Semi-finals and final to be played at Wells club

 27. That in the event of a team or player(s) failing to turn up for any game having not followed the procedure in Rule 10, the match will be forfeit.

 28. The miss rule.
 Although it is understood that the official rules require that the missed rule be applied the Malvern and District Snooker League request “the miss rule” will not be called.